LeelabSNU/Digital_Therapy_Baby/README.md

 ## 1. Overview
 This repository contains de-identified survey and behavioral task data collected as part of a research study investigating emotional and attentional characteristics in children.

+📖 About This Dataset

+This dataset aims to address that gap by providing:

+Standardized questionnaire data assessing depression, anxiety, and ADHD-related symptoms

+Raw behavioral task data collected in controlled experimental settings

 The dataset includes standardized questionnaire scores related to depression, anxiety, and ADHD symptoms, as well as raw task data files generated during experimental sessions.

+Survey data including depression, anxiety, and ADHD symptom measures

+Raw behavioral task files collected during experimental sessions

+Fully de-identified participant information in compliance with ethical research standards

 ---

-## 2. Data Collection
+## 2. Data Information

+### Dataset Contents

+Standardized questionnaire data

+Depression (CES-DC) : Weissman, M. M., Orvaschel, H., & Padian, N. (1980).
+Children’s Symptom and Social Functioning Self-Report Scales Comparison of Mothers’ and Children’s Reports.
+The Journal of nervous and mental disease, 168(12), 736-740.

+Anxiety (STAI-CH) : Spielberger, C. D., Edwards, C. D., Montouri, J., & Lushene, R. (1973).
+State-Trait Anxiety Inventory for Children (STAI-CH)

+ADHD symptoms (K-ARS) : DuPaul GJ.
+Parent and Techer Rating of ADHD Symptoms: Psychometric Properties in a Community-Based Sample;1991.

+Raw behavioral task output files

+Fully anonymized participant information, compliant with ethical research standards

+### Data Collection

+Data were collected between 2023 and 2024 at:

+Gyeonggi Children’s Museum (M)

-Data were collected between 2023 and 2024 at GyeonggiChildrensMuseum / Seoul National University Developmental Cognitive Neuroscience Lab as part of a behavioral neuroscience study involving child participants.
+Seoul National University Developmental Cognitive Neuroscience Lab (L)

-Participants completed caregiver- and self-reported questionnaires and computerized behavioral tasks administered by trained experimenters.
+Participants completed caregiver-reported and self-reported questionnaires, as well as computerized behavioral tasks, administered by trained experimenters under standardized protocols.

 De-identification
 All data were fully anonymized prior to sharing.

-No names, contact information, or direct identifiers are included.
+No names, contact information, or direct personal identifiers are included

-Subject IDs are randomly assigned and cannot be linked back to individuals.
+Subject IDs are randomly assigned and cannot be linked back to individuals

+Location and experimenter identifiers are encoded to prevent re-identification

+The dataset contains no personally identifiable information (PII).

 ---